-Early in the planning process the planner should find out which control set has been allocated for the event (http://www.tiny.cc/leikitrota).
+Early in the planning process the planner should find out which control set has been allocated for the event by looking at the kit rota on the LEIOC website.
 This will give an indication how many controls are available and the number of those controls.
-If the number of controls allocated is causing restrictions contact the SI Systems Coordinator to request extra equipment.
+If the number of controls allocated is causing restrictions contact the SI Systems Co-ordinator to request extra equipment.
 Level D events (Winter and Summer Leagues) are allocated 30 controls numbered 31-60.
 Level C events (East Midland League events and similar) have sixty controls numbered 31-96 but with missing numbers in the upper range to avoid the numbers that are confusable when inverted (66, 68, 81, 86, 89)